mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/agent-state-storage.md

 <!-- prettier-ignore-start -->
 <i class="fas fa-info-circle"></i>
-    The agent stores the eTag of the file so that they can overwrite these files in the future.
+    The agents store the eTag of the file so that they can overwrite these files in the future.
     This will change once agents can read the eTags of the files.
 <!-- prettier-ignore-end -->

-## Default Implementation
+## Storage Provider - Default Implementation

 The default implementation stores the state in the hidden .mc directory in the root directory of your project.